Jsuppers/fasthttp-server/README.md

 * compresses the message in gzip format
 * streams this data either to s3 storage or a Azure blob

+**IMPORTANT:** to save the file you need to close the stream by stopping the program

 ## Configuration
 to assign which storage to stream to set the STORAGE_TYPE environment variable e.g. to stream to azure:
 ```
 export STORAGE_TYPE="azure"
 ```
-note: if not set it will default to s3 storage
+**note:** if not set it will default to s3 storage
 ## how to run in docker
 ```
 git clone https://github.com/Jsuppers/fasthttp-server.git